Last Will and Testament

 Residuary Bequests

-Most clients rely significantly or completely upon residuary bequests when dividing their estate in their last will and testament.
+Most clients rely significantly or completely upon residuary bequests when dividing their estate in their wills.

 When dividing the assets of your estate, those to whom you provide specific bequests will first be allocated those assets.
 After distributing that asset, whatever is left is called the residuary estate.
 The residual beneficiaries then receive their distributions of the residuary estate based on the percentage you allocate to them in the last will and testament.